micro-manager/pymmcore/README.md

 which returns the version number of MMCore.
 (The MMCore version is the first 3 parts of the pymmcore version.)

-- For example, pymmcore `10.0.0.0` is based on MMCore `10.0.0`.
-That version of MMCore had device interface version `69`.
+- For example, pymmcore `10.1.1.69.0` is based on MMCore `10.1.1` and has device interface version `69`.
-- Usually at least the last digit (patch version) of the MMCore version changes when there is a change to the device interface version.
+- The device interface version can change independently of the MMCore version, although it is less common for the device interface version to be incremented without a corresponding version change of MMCore.
-- But several MMCore versions may share the same device interface version.
+- Older versions of pymmcore did not include the device interface version in their version number.

 For a list of device interface versions for each pymmcore version, see the [Releases](https://github.com/micro-manager/pymmcore/releases) page.